chain-info/openAPI/README.md

-        "bigTotalIncome": float(2), // the amount of BTC in big trade intput side in this entity during the last day "bigTotalNum": int ,// the num of big trade in this entity during the last day "coldBalance": float(2), // the amount of BTC balance in this entity cold wallet at this height "coldBalancePercent": float(6),// the percent between cold balance and total balance "coldNum": int, // the number of cold wallet address "coldNumPercent": float(6),// the percent between cold address number and total address number "hotBalance": float(2), // the amount of BTC balance in this entity hot wallet at this height "hotBalancePercent": float(6),// the percent between hot balance and total balance "hotNum": int, // the number of hot wallet address "hotNumPercent": float(6),// the percent between hot address number and total address number "name": str, // entity name,like "Huibo"
+        "bigTotalIncome": float(2), // the amount of BTC in big trade intput side in this entity during the last day "bigTotalNum": int ,// the num of big trade in this entity during the last day "coldBalance": float(2), // the amount of BTC balance in this entity cold wallet at this height "coldNum": int, // the number of cold wallet address "hotBalance": float(2), // the amount of BTC balance in this entity hot wallet at this height "hotNum": int, // the number of hot wallet address "name": str, // entity name,like "Huibo"
-        "netIncome": float(2), // the difference of BTC balance in this entity at this height and last day height "percentBalance": float(6), //  rate of balance change "percentNetIncome": float(6), //  rate of net income change "percentTotalExpense": float(6), //  rate of total expense change "percentTotalIncome": float(6), //  rate of total income change "rank": int , // the rank of the entity in the list, the list order will follow rank "rechargeBalance": float(2), // the amount of BTC balance in this entity deposit wallet at this height "rechargeBalancePercent": float(6),// the percent between deposit balance and total balance "rechargeNum": int, // the number of deposit wallet address "rechargeNumPercent": float(6),// the percent between deposit address number and total address number "totalExpense": float(2), // the amount of BTC total output in this entity at this height "totalIncome": float(2), // the amount of BTC total input in this entity at this height },
+        "netIncome": float(2), // the difference of BTC balance in this entity at this height and last day height "rank": int , // the rank of the entity in the list, the list order will follow rank "rechargeBalance": float(2), // the amount of BTC balance in this entity deposit wallet at this height "rechargeNum": int, // the number of deposit wallet address },
   ]
   "success": true